ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-12-25-migration-from-dialogflow-to-rasa-the-missing-part.md

    story_texts.append(story_text)

 # Store the data in file
-open(‘stories.md’, ‘w’’).write('\n'.join(story_texts))
+open('stories.md', 'w'').write('\n'.join(story_texts))
 ```

-Though this approach is quite simple and doesn’t extract entities, or handling fallbacks, but you can tune this to capture all this issues if you take relevant data from nodes meta-data.
+Though this approach is quite simple and doesn't extract entities, or handling fallbacks, but you can tune this to capture all this issues if you take relevant data from nodes meta-data.

 ## Going beyond